-A. Workers who lose their job through no fault of their own can apply for unemployment benefits (24 hours a day) or by phone.
-The claims center number at 800-318-6022 will be open Monday – Friday from 8 a.m. – 4 p.m. (except holidays) as follows:
+Workers who lose their job through no fault of their own can apply for unemployment benefits online (24 hours a day) or by phone.
+The claims center phone line is 800-318-6022.
+For current claims center contact information and hours go to: https://esd.wa.gov/unemployment/unemployed-workers-contact

 Telephone and the Internet are the primary options for filing unemployment claims because they allow us to provide higher-quality and generally faster customer service.
 When we used to provide this service at local offices, customers often had to wait in lines for several hours.

 We also use a standard script on the phone and online that allows us to capture accurate information faster.
 This results in a shorter application process and gets benefits to unemployed workers faster.

 How are unemployment benefits calculated?
 What are the highest, lowest and average benefit amounts?

 Unemployment benefits are calculated based on earnings, up to a maximum that is established in state law.
 You can learn how to estimate the benefit amount

 Who’s eligible/not eligible for unemployment benefits?